Dynamics of Dehn Twists in the Outer Automorphism Group of a Free Group: Introduction

-Brendle, Broaddus, and Putman \cite{MR4557874} later proved that this sequence splits; in particular, there exists a section \(\Out(\mathbb{F}) \to \MCG(\MM)\).
-In this setting, a Dehn twist may be interpreted as an isotopy class of a homeomorphism twisting \(\MM\) along an essential torus.
+Brendle, Broaddus, and Putman \cite{MR4557874} subsequently proved that this sequence splits; in particular, there exists a section

+In this setting, a Dehn twist may be interpreted as the isotopy class of a homeomorphism obtained by twisting $\MM$ along an essential torus.
 G{\"u}ltepe \cite{MR3677931} likewise studied Dehn twists realized as twists along essential tori.

 We begin by analyzing pairs of commuting Dehn twists.
 Given homotopy classes of essential tori \(T\) and \(T'\), their \emph{geometric intersection number} \(i(T, T')\) is defined as the minimum number of intersection circles among all representatives \(t \in T\) and \(t' \in T'\).
 If \(i(T, T') = 0\), that is, if \(T\) and \(T'\) admit disjoint representatives, then the corresponding Dehn twists commute.
 Our next result establishes the converse: two Dehn twists commute if and only if their supports may be chosen disjointly.
 In particular, no accidental commutation occurs.